Specialist

 The Specialist on a team

-Specialists are naturals at highly-skilled work.
+Specialists are naturals at highly skilled work.
 They’re known to be skeptical, factual, and analytical.
 They thrive in and help contribute to a culture that values efficiency and detailed work.
 Teams are often designed by default rather than intention.
-A strategic, data-driven approach to building teams is what helps organizations win.
+A strategic, data-driven approach to building teams is what helps organizations crush their goals and win.

 Business strategy and the Specialist